Stabilizing randomized GMRES through flexible GMRES: Numerical experiments

 \subsubsection{Time-to-solution}

-In terms of runtime per outer iteration, the FGMRES/FFOM and restarted variants are very similar, as shown in Figure~\ref{fig:stokes_k500_t2_time}.
+In terms of runtime per outer iteration, the FGMRES/FFOM and restarted variants are very similar, as shown in Figure~\ref{fig:stokes_t2_time}.
 The outer FGMRES/FFOM iteration does not add noticeable overhead, and both methods produce significantly smaller residuals than restarted sGMRES in less computation time.

-In Figure~\ref{fig:stokes_k500_t2_time} we compare with the GMRES-SDR (GMRES with sketching and deflated restarting) method from~\cite{BGS23}.
+In Figure~\ref{fig:stokes_t2_time} we compare with the GMRES-SDR (GMRES with sketching and deflated restarting) method from~\cite{BGS23}.
 The code is available online\footnote{\url{https://github.com/nla-group/GMRES-SDR} as of 2025/06/18}.
-We use the same parameters as in~\cite{BGS23}, namely a fixed Krylov basis dimension $k_\mathrm{fixed}=100$ for the inner iterations, and deflate up to $20$ harmonic Ritz vectors, which are improved from restart to restart (the actual number of harmonic Ritz vectors used is determined adaptively, and we find that this number varies between 10 and 11 across the 20 restarts we perform).
+We use the same parameters as in~\cite{BGS23}, namely a fixed Krylov basis dimension $k_\mathrm{fixed}=100$ for the inner iterations, and deflate up to $20$ harmonic Ritz vectors, which are improved from restart to restart.
 All the other parameters (like sketching dimension~$s$ and Arnoldi truncation~$t$) are chosen the same as for sGMRES above.
-We find that GMRES-SDR converges significantly faster than FGMRES/FFOM on this problem, but the latter methods have the advantage of being easier to implement and requiring no choice of $k_\mathrm{fixed}$ or the maximal number of harmonic Ritz vectors.
+We find that GMRES-SDR converges faster than FGMRES/FFOM on this problem (when $t=2$), but the latter methods have the advantage of being easier to implement and requiring no choice of $k_\mathrm{fixed}$ or the maximal number of harmonic Ritz vectors.